svekeman/ays9/docs/Howto/_archive/HowToWriteATest.md

-# Howto Write an AYS test
+# How to Write an AYS test

 Tests are AYS driven meaning they are going to be executed within AYS server.

 ## Writing a test

-- Create a repo under `tests` directory `i.e` with actorTemplates and blueprints and related blueprints (to create instance of your actorTemplates).
+- Create an AYS repository in the `tests` directory
 - Create a test actortemplate under `tests/test_services`
-- In `bp_test_templates` create a blueprint to create a service.
+- In `bp_test_templates` create a blueprint to create an AYS service.

 ## Test ActorTemplate